-HONOLULU (HawaiiNewsNow) - State Civil Defense will conduct its monthly test of the statewide outdoor siren warning system on Friday, March 1 at 11:45 a.m.
+HONOLULU (HawaiiNewsNow) - The Civil Defense monthly test of the statewide outdoor siren warning system, coordinated with the test of the live audio broadcast segment of the Emergency Alert System, is scheduled for Wednesday, May 1, at 11:45 a.m.

 The siren test is a steady one minute tone on all sirens.
 The steady tone is used to alert the public to any emergency that may pose a threat to life and property.
 Besides natural hazards, the Emergency Alert System could be used for terrorist incidents or acts of war.